THE GREATEST SHOW ON EARTH

-See some of your Live Aid memories here (and older memories are here).
+See some of your Live Aid memories here, here and here).

 This is not an official production of the Band Aid Trust or anyone connected with it.
 It is merely an attempt to remind people of the great day that was Live Aid, twenty-five years later on.

 All of the Band Aid/Live Aid graphics are used without permission, but with respect.
 Doubtless they are copyright, and I will be happy to include suitable acknowledgement if requested, but none of the materials I have explicitly state to whom such acknowledgement should be made.

 Update 16: (13th July 2020): Wow, thirty-five years on, now (and twenty-five years since this page went live).
 Feeling even older!

 Update 15: (13th July 2016):